RaulPPelaez/superpunto/README.md

 inputfile should have the following structure:

->\#L=X; Comments are used to separate frames, you can force the size of the simulation box starting the comment with L=X; as in this example
+	#Lx=X;Ly=Y;Lz=Z; Comments are used to separate frames, you can force the size of the simulation box starting the comment as in this example.
+All three L must be provided

->X1 Y1 Z1 r1 c1 #You can comment here aswell!
+	X1 Y1 Z1 r1 c1 Vx Vy Vz#You can comment here aswell!
 If your file has more than

->X2 ...         #5 columns, the rest will be ignored!
+	X2 ...         #8 columns, the rest will be ignored!

->.

->.

->.
+	.

+	.

+	.

->\# frame=2
+	\# frame=2

->X1 Y1 Z1 r1 c1
+	X1 Y1 Z1 r1 c1 Vx Vy Vz

->.

->.

->.
+	.

+	.

+	.

->\# frame = 3
+	\# frame = 3

 r1 is the size of the superpunto.

 c1 is its color.

-both of these parameters are optional, if you only set 4 columns, the 4th will be interpreted as the color.

-If you generate a movie, use gif2mp4 to convert it to mp4.
+Vxyz are the sizes of the arrows if --renderer arrows is selected.

+If some of the columns are missing, this is the behavior according to the number of columns:

+	3: XYZ ->r=1, c=0, Vxyz=0
+	4: XYZC -> r=1, Vxyz=0
+	5: XYZRC -> Vxyz=0
+	6: XYZVxVyVz -> r=1, c=0
+	7: XYZCVxVyVz -> r=1
+	8: XYZRCVxVyVz

 #COLORS

+The column color can be treated in two ways:

+**Default** or using --palette X

-The colors are selected using C++ rand(), setting the initial seed to a constant called palette, this constant defines a color palette with colors randomly distributed between 0 (black) and 255^3(white).
-You can change the palette seed using the --palette option.
-By default palette=923302100.
+	The colors are selected using C++ rand(), setting the initial seed to a constant given by --palette (or 923302100 by default), this constant defines a color palette with colors randomly distributed between 0 (black) and 255^3(white).
 The generated color palette contains 1000 colors.

-**In the file, the colors are specified** from one of the 1000 available using an integer number between 0 and 1000 (higher values will be reduced to this range).

-#CONTROLS
-You can move around using:

-1. WASD for moving in your XY plane
-2. LSHIFT and Lctrl to go up and down
+	The exceptions are id=0 -> red, id=1 ->green, id=2 -> blue

+**RGB** by using --RGB

+	The colors will be treated as an BGR hexadecimal color, i.e. being 255 = 0xFF = red and 16711680 = 0xFF0000 = blue.

+#OPTIONS AND CONTROLS

+**Options:**

+	--record :  Makes a movie of all the frames in file and generates a .mp4 --frames-between-screenshots X : Number of frames skipped between screenshots when recording (default = 2) --background R G B : Background color in RGB, default R=G=B=0.0 --palette X : Change the color palette
+	--RGB : Read colors as hex values in BGR (as integers) (0xFF=red=255).
+Overrides palette --renderer [render=arrows,particles]: Rendering mode.

+**Controls:**

+Movement:

-3. E and Q to roll
+	Move with WASD, E and Q to tilt and Shift/Ctrl to go up/Down Use +/- to increase/decrease the speed
-4. Keep LAlt pressed to look around using the mouse
+	Look around holding ALT and moving the mouse
-5. Move faster/slower using + -
-6. Numbers 1-6 to rotate the system in the X, Y o Z axis

-You can go through time using:

-1. Space/R to go to the next/previous frame
-2. Press M to autoplay the frames at 30 FPS
-3. Press T to go to the last frame
-4. Press B to go to the last frame

-You can take screenshots and record some frames in a gif using:

-1. Press L or start using --record to take a screenshot every frame, these will be converted to gif at exit.
-You can move around while recording
-2. Press C to take a single screenshot.

-Run spunto -h to see a complete list of options in the current version.
+	Rotate the world in XYZ using 123/456
+	Frame control:
+	Press Space to go to the next frame, R to the previous Press T to go to the last frame, B takes you to the first one Press M to play the frames at 60 FPS, M again to pause Press C to take a screenshot in png
+	Press L to play and record to a mp4 until L is pressed again

+**Others:**

+	Press h to print this help page